tommasobicego/RunAnalysisGetCleanData/README.md

       write.csv(x=total, file="dataset/mean_dev.csv")
     }

-giveMeTestSet
+**giveMeTestSet**
-functionn that returns the complete set of data contained by the directory test, and already formatted.
+function that returns the complete set of data contained by the directory test, and already formatted.

     giveMeTestSet <- function(){
       ytest <- readytest()